Dacia Lodgy

-The Dacia Lodgy is a compact MPV produced by the French manufacturer Renault and its Romanian subsidiary Dacia since 2012.
+The Dacia Lodgy is a compact MPV produced by the French manufacturer Renault and its Romanian subsidiary Dacia from 2012 to 2024.
 It was officially unveiled jointly by both brands at the 2012 Geneva Motor Show.
 The car was available only in LHD from launch, with front-wheel drive and a choice of five and seven seater models.

 The Lodgy was manufactured at a Renault factory in Tangier, Morocco.
+Although sales in Europe ended in February 2022, production continued in Morocco until 2024 for the domestic market.